 Access

 The DMTF and OFA may want to provide documentation and collateral to each other.
-This information can be exchanged publicly, or not.
+This information can be exchanged publicly, non-publicly.
+Furthermore, the information may involve intellectual property.

 For information which can be accessed publicly

-DMTF will make the information available by posting as “Work-in-Progress” , “Informational”, or “Standard” (dmtf.org/redfish)
+DMTF will make the information publicly available by posting as “Work-in-Progress” , “Informational”, or “Standard” (dmtf.org/redfish)

-OFA will make the information available by posting to the OFA web site.
+OFA will make the information publicly available by posting to the OFA web site.

+For non-public draft work:

+OFA may provide a confidential document to share within DMTF.

 For non-public work in progress, the OFA has a well-established practice of using a reflector to support the activities of its working groups.

-In this case, it is likely the OpenFabrics Interfaces Working Group (OFIWG) will be the place where necessary work takes place.
-However, regardless, almost certainly a WG will be an intrinsic part of the process.
-Note there is no cost to join a working group and membership is open to all.
-Membership in the OFA is only required to lead or vote in a working group.
-Instructions on how to join a working group is readily available on our web site.
+DMTF may provide a confidential document to share within OFA

-For any information that involves intellectual property (that is information contributed to each other’s projects):
+For information that involves intellectual property (for example, information being contributed to each other’s projects):

 OFA can submit to the DMTF Technology Submission Portal (dmtf.org/standards/feedback)